duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_reference.md

 # Directly Specifying Classes

-When [variants](#spice-variants) don't suffice, you can directly choose classes based on the [DDG style guide](https://duckduckgo.com/styleguide) through the `elClass` property of `templates`, in your call to `Spice.add()`.
+When [variants](#variants) don't suffice, you can directly choose classes based on the [DDG style guide](https://duckduckgo.com/styleguide) through the `elClass` property of `templates`, in your Instant Answer display options.
 This feature is mainly used for specifying text size and color.

-Classes can be directly specified to the same elements as [Variants](#spice-variants); the locations are identical.
+Classes can be directly specified to the same elements as [Variants](#variants); the locations are identical.
 If you are specifying both `variants` and `elClass`, both will be applied together.

 ### Applicable Templates